lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 Sequencing errors in SBX-D reads are primarily due to 1bp insertions.
 This results from an interesting decision to always choose bases from the longer strand when the two strands disagree.
 In this case, the SBX-D basecaller assigns a quality score of 5 to the extra base(s).
-In a homopolymer run, only the last base(s) are lowered to 5 but the rest of the bases still receive quality 39.
+In a homopolymer run, only the first or last base(s) are lowered to 5 but the rest of the bases still receive quality 39.
 This quality assignment caused [my previous tool][mapchk] to report a low empirical quality.
 I had to modify the source code for SBX-D.